Surface states and finite size effects in triple-fold semimetals: Introduction

 Like Weyl semimetals, pseudospin-1 semimetals are topological, whose nontrivial topology is manifested in the presence of topologically protected surface states.
 In Weyl semimetals, such states are known as Fermi arcs~\cite{Vishwanath, Haldane}.
 The Fermi arcs connect the projections of the Weyl nodes of opposite topological charges onto the surface Brillouin zone.
 In multi-fold semimetals, there are also topological Fermi arc surface states.
 The Fermi arcs are long and chiral~\cite{Sanchez-Hasan:2018}, leading to enhanced optical response~\cite{Chang-Hasan:2019-FA-Multifold}.

 Until now, the properties of the Fermi arc surface states in multi-fold semimetals were studied mostly via numerical methods using tight-binding models~\cite{Fulga2017, Hsu2022}.
 In this work, we develop an analytical low-energy continuum model for the Fermi arc surface states in slabs of triple-fold semimetals, where we focus on the interplay of flat and dispersive bands.
-We show that, in agreement with the topological charge of dispersive bands, there are two Fermi arcs per triple-fold node: one connects the nodes and the other radiates away.
+We show that, in agreement with the topological charge of dispersive bands and the distribution of the Berry curvature, there are two Fermi arcs per triple-fold node: one connects the nodes and the other radiates away.
 While the latter is reminiscent of the long arc spanning the whole Brillouin zone observed in CoSi and RhSi~\cite{Takane-Sato:2019, Rao-Ding:2019, Sanchez-Hasan:2018, Cochran2023}, its behavior away from the nodes requires a model that is valid beyond the vicinity of crossing points, ideally in the whole Brillouin zone.
-In thin films, finite size effects make the energy spectrum discrete and mix the top and bottom Fermi arcs.
+In thin films, finite-size effects make the energy spectrum discrete and mix the top and bottom Fermi arcs.
 We show that, in such films, the Fermi arcs become separated from the surface projections of the bulk states.
-To address the finite size effects on the bulk spectrum, we consider a simplified model of a doubly-degenerate triple-fold semimetal.
+To address the finite-size effects on the bulk spectrum, we consider a simplified model of a doubly-degenerate triple-fold semimetal.
 For a thin film of this semimetal, both bulk and surface spectra are derived.
 Surface states show two branches, one of which is gapped.
 Using the obtained spectra, the density of states is analytically evaluated.

 This paper is organized as follows.
 The Fermi arcs in the two-node model of pseudospin-1 semimetals are studied in Sec.~\ref{sec:Fermi-arcs}.
-Finite size effects in thin films of triple-fold semimetals are considered in Section~\ref{sec:doubly}.
+Finite-size effects in thin films of triple-fold semimetals are considered in Section~\ref{sec:doubly}.
 Our results are discussed and summarized in Sec.~\ref{sec:summary}.
-Technical details of the wave function matching in triple-fold semimetals and vacuum are presented in Appendix~\ref{sec:app-A}.
+Technical details of the Berry curvature calculations, wave function matching in triple-fold semimetals and vacuum, and the dependence of the spectrum on the mass parameter are presented in Appendices~\ref{sec:app-topology}, \ref{sec:app-A}, and \ref{sec:app-B}.
 Throughout this paper, we set $\hbar=1$.